tarwn/lessthandot-hugo/blogs/content/posts/2012-12-21-successful-consulting-series-consulting-vs.md

 When you switch to consulting, you may have to travel no further than you normally would commute to a fulltime job.
 Some consultants are very lucky and get to work locally for the duration of an SOW.
 However, you may find the opposite is true.
 You may have a requirement of traveling 25%, 50%, or more time per week or month. <img style="float: right;" src="/wp-content/uploads/users/grrlgeek/-2.png?mtime=1356107726" alt="" width="200" height="241" />

-There are many facets of travel where you have to ask, “Will I gain enough from this job to accept these conditions?”
+There are many facets of travel where you have to ask, "Will I gain enough from this job to accept these conditions?"
 First and foremost, there is time away from your home and family.
 This may mean missing a school concert or having to do all chores on the weekend instead of a weeknight.
 What compromises will you need to make in this regard?
 If you're required to travel to clients that are a good distance away, you may need to fly.
 If this is the case, you'll need to be aware of who is responsible for booking airfare, hotel, and rental car.
 If you work for a consulting firm that has a person to make these arrangements for you, you're lucky.
 If not, you will have to spend (non-billable!) time making these arrangements.
 You'll also need to find out if you'll get a company credit card to use, or if you'll have to use your own.
 What expenses will be covered, down to things like parking your car at an airport?
 After that's determined, you'll have to save receipts and submit expenses in a timely manner.
 Take all of these points into consideration when weighing a consulting position.

 If there are days or weeks you can't or won't travel, you will have to make that known right away.
 This may be a point of negotiation during talks to join a consulting firm.
 How will you handle the need to travel for work if it falls on a family birthday or the date of a race you've wanted to run?
 These are discussions you need to have beforehand, not afterwards.